SWAT 3: Close Quarters Battles

-In all this is a great quality tactical shooter, rivaling some heavyweights such as Rainbow Six or Flashpoint, but succeeding in its own particular style and gameplay to cemented it as a classic.
+In all this is a great quality tactical shooter, rivaling some heavyweights such as Rainbow Six or Flashpoint, but succeeding with its own particular style of gameplay to cement it as a classic.

 System Requirements: Pentium MMX 233 MHz, 32 MB RAM, 450 MB HDD, Win95